Mammalian reproduction

 Goat kids will stay with their mother until they are weaned.

 Most mammals are viviparous, giving birth to live young.
 However, the five species of monotreme, the platypuses and the echidnas, lay eggs.
 The monotremes have a sex determination system different from that of most other mammals.
 In particular, the sex chromosomes of a platypus are more like those of a chicken than those of a therian mammal.

 The mammary glands of mammals are specialized to produce milk, a liquid used by newborns as their primary source of nutrition.
 The monotremes branched early from other mammals and do not have the teats seen in most mammals, but they do have mammary glands.
 The young lick the milk from a mammary patch on the mother's belly.

 Viviparous mammals are in the subclass Theria; those living today are in the Marsupialia and Placentalia infraclasses.
 A marsupial has a short gestation period, typically shorter than its estrous cycle, and gives birth to an underdeveloped (altricial) newborn that then undergoes further development; in many species, this takes place within a pouch-like sac, the marsupium, located in the front of the mother's abdomen.
 Some placentals, e.g. guinea pig, give birth to fully developed (precocial) young, usually after long gestation periods, while some others, e.g. mouse, give birth to underdeveloped young.

 Maturity and reproductive age

 Sexual maturity and thus the earliest age at which mammals can reproduce varies dramatically across species.
 Members of the rodent family Cricetidae can reach sexual maturity in 1–2 months, e.g. the Norway lemming (Lemmus lemmus) in 39 days.
 Many dogs (family Canidae) and bovids (Bovidae) take about a year to reach maturity while primates (including humans) and dolphins (Delphinidae) require more than 10 years.
 Some whales take even longer, with the longest duration being recorded for the bowhead whale (Balaena mysticetus), which reaches maturity at an age of only about 23 years.
+Age at sexual maturity in mammals is influenced not only by body size but also by ecological and social factors, including resource availability, population density, and social structure.

+Reproductive strategies

+Mammals exhibit a wide range of reproductive strategies that reflect trade-offs between offspring number, parental investment, and survival.
+These strategies include variation in mating systems, levels of parental care, and the degree to which reproduction is concentrated among particular individuals within a population.
+In some species, social structure strongly influences reproductive success, with reproduction primarily limited to dominant individuals, while others adopt more egalitarian or opportunistic strategies.

+In addition, reproductive strategies in mammals are often shaped by life-history trade-offs between producing many offspring with low individual investment and producing fewer offspring with higher parental investment.
+Species with high parental care typically exhibit lower reproductive rates but increased offspring survival, whereas species with minimal parental investment may reproduce more frequently with higher offspring mortality.